 We might not want to colonise these worlds, especially the icy rogues.
 It would be difficult to penetrate a miles-deep ice sheet and even harder to live underneath one.
 But rogue blanketed planets might prove tantalising.
 The lakes or oceans on their surfaces are comparatively easy to access.
 Unfortunately, the planet’s atmosphere would never be breathable for humans, as oxygen and hydrogen cannot happily co-exist.
 Before setting out for one, we would want to know whether its biomass was easy to access, or restricted to the bottom of deep oceans.
 But even in the best of circumstances, food production would be difficult given the lack of solar energy, and we don’t have a clue whether the native flora and fauna would be edible.
 Plus, no rainbows.
 So rogue planets probably wouldn’t be top priority targets if and when humans start to colonise the galaxy.

 But free-floating planets might have the advantage of proximity.
 The census of faint objects in the Sun’s vicinity is far from complete.
 A rogue Earthlike planet could be among our closest galactic neighbours, and in that case colonisation could be worth the effort, because we could convert a rogue planet into a jumping-off point, a waystation in our larger effort to spread out into the galaxy.

 Imagine being among the first to set foot on a rogue blanketed planet.
 The photons from your spaceship’s floodlights would represent the first visible light to strike the planet’s surface in billions of years.
 Your colony would be isolated from the elements, especially from the poisonous atmosphere.
 Your children would grow up without ever seeing the stars or playing outside (without spacesuits, at least).
-But as a consolation you’d know that your sacrifices were necessary, for humanity to take its first step toward the stars.Make a donation
+But as a consolation you’d know that your sacrifices were necessary, for humanity to take its first step toward the stars.Support Aeon: make a one-off donation